Let’s travel to the most amazing country on Earth!

 Hotels I advise in the Malpensa and Linate areas

-If you prefer a good hotel, I have three options that I really like, click on the links below and get to know each one.
-If you like the suggestion make your reservation and guarantee good prices.
+If you prefer a good hotel, I have three options that I really like.
+Click on the links below and get to know each one.
+If you like the suggestion, make your reservation and guarantee good prices.

-Accommodation that I advise in the Duomo Region
+Accommodations that I advise in the Duomo Region

 Hotels I suggest in the Historic Center Area

-If you prefer a hotel, I have 2 options that I recommend, click on the links below and get to know each one.
-If you like the suggestion make your reservation and guarantee good prices;)
+If you prefer a hotel, I have 2 options that I recommend.
+Click on the links below and get to know each one.
+If you like the suggestion, make your reservation and guarantee good prices;)

 Hotels that I suggest in the Region of Brera

-The Brera neighborhood is famous for its high fashion boutiques, exclusive art galleries and trendy bars – it is north of Piazza Duomo.
+The Brera neighborhood is famous for its high-fashion boutiques, exclusive art galleries, and trendy bars; it is north of Piazza Duomo.
 The characteristic streets are inviting for a stroll without a destination.
-The main attraction is the Pinacoteca di Brera, where priceless works of art are exhibited – among them, the masterpieces of Raffaello and Mantegna.
+The main attraction is the Pinacoteca di Brera, where priceless works of art are exhibited, among them the masterpieces of Raffaello and Mantegna.
 It is in the southeastern region of Brera that the “fashion quadrilaterale” is located.
-The region is frequented by VIPs and socialites who spend horrors in the boutiques of brands like Armani, Valentino and Versace, on the outskirts of the elegant “Montenapo” (as the Milanese affectionately call Montenapoleone Street).
+The region is frequented by VIPs and socialites who spend horrors in the boutiques of brands like Armani, Valentino, and Versace on the outskirts of the elegant “Montenapo” (as the Milanese affectionately call Montenapoleone Street).

-I have good hotel suggestions in Termini, click on the links below and get to know each one.
-If you like the suggestion make your reservation and guarantee good prices.
+I have good hotel suggestions in Termini; click on the links below and get to know each one.
+If you like the suggestion, make your reservation and guarantee good prices.

 Hotels that I suggest in the Navigli area

-If you want to save a great option is the B&B, click on the links below and get to know each one.
-If you like the suggestion make your reservation and guarantee good prices.
+If you want to save a great option, the B&B, click on the links below and get to know each one.
+If you like the suggestion, make your reservation and guarantee good prices.

-If you prefer a good hotel, I have two options that I really like, click on the links below and get to know each one.
-If you like the suggestion make your reservation and guarantee good prices.
+If you prefer a good hotel, I have two options that I really like.
+Click on the links below and get to know each one.
+If you like the suggestion, make your reservation and guarantee good prices.

 Hotels I advise in the Central Station Region

-If you want to save a great option is the B&B, click on the links below and get to know each one.
-If you like the suggestion make your reservation and guarantee good prices.
+If you want to save a great option, the B&B, click on the links below and get to know each one.
+If you like the suggestion, make your reservation and guarantee good prices.

-If you prefer a good hotel, I have two options that I really like, click on the links below and get to know each one.
-If you like the suggestion make your reservation and guarantee good prices.
+If you prefer a good hotel, I have two options that I really like.
+Click on the links below and get to know each one.
+If you like the suggestion, make your reservation and guarantee good prices.

-Watch this video on our YouTube Channel and get to know the best of beautiful Italy!!!!
+Watch this video on our YouTube Channel and get to know the best of beautiful Italy!

-Subscribe to our channel and receive more videos with information and tips about Italy.
-Don’t forget to leave that Like;)
+Subscribe to our channel and receive more video tips about Italy.
+Don’t forget to give this video a thumbs-up! 😉

 Conclusion

 How to visit the Milan Duomo terrace?
-Milan Duomo, itself, is already an unmissable attraction for anyone in the city, but climbing its terraces and seeing Milan in all its immensity, beauty and magic, will transform and change the whole concept of beauty that you have of one of the most beautiful cities in the world; our beloved, unique and splendid Milan.
+Milan Duomo, itself, is already an unmissable attraction for anyone in the city, but climbing its terraces and seeing Milan in all its immensity, beauty, and magic, will transform and change the whole concept of beauty that you have of one of the most beautiful cities in the world: our beloved, unique, and splendid Milan.

-If you feel insecure or have no time, and need help to organize your trip, do not hesitate to look for me!
-I will love to help you make your dream trip to Italy.
-And how can I do that?
-Continue reading this post until the end and you will understand how can we make your life and journey easier.
+If you need help organizing your trip, do not hesitate to contact me!
+I would love to help you make your dream trip to Italy.

 An Extra Help for your Trip